 People with different body constitution will have different types of skin and complexions.

 Some people have excess oily skin often associated with itchiness.
 They usually get whiteheads and blackheads.
-Ayurveda explains such a skin type as influenced by Kapha Dosha.
+Ayurveda explains such skin type as influenced by Kapha Dosha.

 Concept of face pack - lepa in Ayurveda